abpio/abp-commercial-docs/en/tutorials/book-store/part-2.md

 ## Install NPM packages

-> Notice: This tutorial is based on the ABP Framework v3.0.3+ If your project version is older, then please upgrade your solution.
+> Notice: This tutorial is based on the ABP Framework v3.1.0+ If your project version is older, then please upgrade your solution.
 See the [migration guide](https://docs.abp.io/en/abp/latest/UI/Angular/Migration-Guide-v3) if you are upgrading an existing project with v2.x.

-If you haven't done it before, open a new command line interface (terminal window) and go to your `angular` folder and then run `yarn` command to install NPM packages:
+If you haven't done it before, open a new command line interface (terminal window) and go to your `angular` folder and then run `yarn` command to install the NPM packages:

 ```bash
 yarn